CWE-541: Inclusion of Sensitive Information in an Include File

 Example Language: PHP

 $dbPassword = 'skjdh#67nkjd3$3$';

 $db = connectToDB($dbName, $dbPassword);

 If the server does not have an explicit handler set for .inc files it may send the contents of database.inc to an attacker without pre-processing, if the attacker requests the file directly.
 This will expose the database name and password.
-Note this is also an example of CWE-433.

 This MemberOf Relationships table shows additional CWE Categories and Views that reference this weakness as a member.
 This information is often useful in understanding where a weakness fits within the context of external information sources.